mmin18/LayoutCast/README.md

 Usually the activity will keep its running state in **onSaveInstanceState()** and restores after coming back later.

-## Troubleshooting
+## Troubleshootings

 - It can only find `/src` folder under `<project>/src` or `<project>/src/main/src`
 - It can only find `/res` folder under `<project>/res` or `<project>/src/main/res`
-- You can add new or replace resources, but you can't delete or rename resources (for now)
+- You can add or replace resources, but you can't delete or rename resources (for now)
 - If cast failed, clean your project, remove `/bin` and `/build` and rebuild again may solve the problem